 2020 Shoe Battle of the Schools

-Each year Salem-Keizer high schools and middle schools compete to see who can collect the most shoes.
+Each year Salem-Keizer high schools and feeder schools compete to see who can collect the most shoes.
 1,000s of shoes are collected each year from this drive alone.

 - Each school year, the City invites local public and private high schools to join the friendly-competition.

-- Student representatives attend the January Shoe Battle Orientation to learn the battle rules and the latest information on youth homelessness.
+- Student representatives attend the a Shoe Battle Orientation to learn the battle rules and the latest information on youth homelessness.

 - Students return to their schools to strategize their plan of attack.

 - The Shoe Battle runs for two weeks on campuses and in the community.

 - After shoes are collected and counted, the top high school and middle school are presented trophies.

 2017 Shoe cleaning session